jurismarches/djflocash/README.rst

 * FLOCASH_BASE_URL the base url of flocash service
 * FLOCASH_PAYMENT_URI the uri handling ecommerce payment (will be urljoined to base url)
 * FLOCASH_MERCHANT, FLOCASH_MERCHANT_NAME your merchant account and display name
+* FLOCASH_NOTIFICATION_TOKEN is a token that will be added to your notification url in order to make it unpredictable, so it is a shared secret between you and flocash (you will set flocash notification url in their backend)

 and some optionnal one: